 The university's course catalog shows all offered courses sorted by faculty, subject, study program or level and course type.
 You can find our course program by browsing Wirtschafts- und Sozialwissenschaftliche Fakultät > Empirische Kulturwissenschaft.

 Instructional language in our classes is usually German, so we recommend German language skills B1 at least.
 However, as an exchange student you can choose freely from the courses offered at the University of Tübingen, even across different subjects and faculties.
 The University of Tübingen offers a wide range of courses in English every semester.
-Use the links below to see the English-taught courses currently offered and the course catalogues of past semesters for your reference.
+Use the links below to see the courses for exchange students currently offered and the course catalogues of past semesters for your reference.

 The regular university courses are listed in the ALMA portal.
 Before you are enrolled at the university you cannot sign up for courses as you need a login and password created by the portal during the enrollment process.
 However you are able to view courses.
 This way you can already get information on the courses and prepare a schedule.

 You only register for some of the courses (usually those who are limited in the number of participants).
 All seminars at the LUI are limited and need a registration, lectures are open for all students.
 For some other courses you maybe need to register directly with the professor or you only need to register for the exam.
 The information should be provided in the course details.

 - Lecture (Vorlesung) – not limited in number of participants.
 Requirements: regular attendance, oral or written exam.
 Average of 3-4 ECTS.
 You register for this course with the lecturer at the first session.